 What are Achilles Tendon Injury Symptoms?

 The primary complaint from patients suffering from Achilles tendonitis is pain and swelling just above the posterior heel.
 Pain is maximum just above the area where the tendon attaches at the heel or directly at the attachment site.
 Pain is often the most intense after a period of sitting or long segments of inactivity while the tissue is not properly warmed up.
 Pain is also present during sporting activities or exercise where running and jumping are involved.

 Our physicians will perform an extensive physical exam including x-rays of the heel.
-X-rays allow the identification of bone spurs or calcifications within the tendon.
+X-rays identify bone spurs or calcifications within the tendon.
 X-rays also allow identification of a bony prominence on the back of the heel that can irritate the Achilles tendon (e.g. a Haglund’s deformity) which can exacerbate Achilles tendon pain.
 An MRI is usually necessary to evaluate for partial tearing of the tendon, ganglion cysts within the tendon, or stress fractures of the calcaneus (heel bone).